Operations Reference

 Environment Management

-Environment is configured via layered .env files, loaded by scripts/env.sh:
+Environment is configured via profile-based .env files, managed by just env-setup:

-make rc-start ENV=docker STORAGE=minio # docker networking, MinIO storage
+just env-reset docker-native && just rc-start # docker networking, MinIO storage

 Environment Setup

-LLM_TOKEN and LLM_BASE_URL are always set in the environment (provided by the hosting platform or .env).
-Any code using libconfig to access LLM credentials works out of the box.
+ANTHROPIC_API_KEY is set in the environment (provided by the hosting platform, .env, or fit-guide login).
+Any code using libconfig to access Anthropic credentials works out of the box.

 Configuration